nksauter/LS49/LY99/spread1/README.md

  information about the metals, and which is specialized for every use case.
    - The current code (labels=601, labels=602) needs to be generalized (labels=601,602).
    - The class would have to set it own preset_starting_model.
    - All this is now done.
 Specific behavior is localized in sw1.py, and cases are selected with phil parameter exafel.metal= choice.
+Here is a [Slurm script](./5928113.sh) showing the use of exafel.metal=MMO2.
+     - MMO2: methane monooxygenase, treating the two Fe sites as chemically distinct (realistic)
+     - MMO2: methane monooxygenase, treating the Fe sites as chemically identical (for debug)
+     - PSII: not implemented
  - Currently the scattering factor refinement stops after 1 macrocycle.
 Need to stabilize behavior and then extend to 3(?) macrocycles as in Sauter (2020) paper.